deanhoperobertson/Afrikaans-Named-Entity-Recognition/README.md

 ### Results
 We managed to attain the same results (if not better) using a Conditional Random Field approach and add more *engineered features* than the orginal paper by Roald Eiselen.

 *Error Analysis*: Afrikaans word embedding used in the BiLSTM-CRF is missing 39% of the words use in the NCHLT Afrikaans NER Corpus.
+I noticed some of the missing words were 'english' words and so add the the Glove 6B 300D english word embedding which reduced missing words to 28%.